-During the fiscal year, we met with several departments/offices to develop an understanding of the controls and procedures around accounts operated and maintained outside the centralized County procedures.
-We also provided recommendations to the departments/offices, such as providing monthly bank reconciliations and summary activity to the Finance Department for inclusion within the centralized general ledger software.
-Beginning in the subsequent fiscal year, we noted that the County has begun initiating new procedures with the various offices/departments to ensure that monthly reconciliations and activity summaries are provided to the Finance Department to ensure that the County is able to present a complete, centralized general ledger.
+During the prior fiscal year, the County engaged Baker Tilly to meet with several departments/offices to develop an understanding of the controls and procedures around accounts operated and maintained outside the centralized County procedures.
+We provided recommendations to the departments/offices, such as providing monthly bank reconciliations and summary activity to the Finance Department for inclusion within the centralized general ledger software.
+As a result of these recommendations, the interviewed departments/offices agreed to provide monthly reconciled book balances and summaries of activity to the Finance Department.
+During the current fiscal year, we noted that the County has initiated these new procedures with several offices/departments to ensure that the County is able to present a complete, centralized general ledger.
+This new control procedure helps partially mitigate some of the risk associated with the decentralized procedures.

-In addition to the procedures being implemented over monthly reconciliations and activity, we recommend that all bank accounts opened in the name of the County or department/office of the County be maintained and operated through the County's general ledger software.
+In addition to the procedures implemented over monthly reconciliations and activity, we recommend that all bank accounts opened in the name of the County or department/office of the County be maintained and operated through the County's general ledger software.
 If it is not feasible for transactional activity to be processed through the County's primary control procedures, we recommend that the offices/departments provide documented control policies to ensure bank reconciliations are prepared on a timely basis and reviewed by someone other than the original preparer.